 - (c) Calibrate an optical loss test set and provide evidence satisfactory to the engineer that the set produces accurate results at both wavelengths.
 This can be a demonstration that the set correctly measures the loss of a test fiber whose loss is known. - (d) Use the test set to measure the loss of the link under test.
 Record the result at both 1310 nm and 1550 nm.
 Arrange for the engineer or his representative to witness these tests. - (e) If the measured loss exceeds the calculated maximum, use an optical time domain reflectometer and other test equipment to troubleshoot the link.
-Take whatever corrective action is required, including cable replacement, to achieve a loss less than the calculated maximum. - 3.14.3.3 Test Result Documentation.
-Prepare a diagram showing all of the links tested in this project.
+Take whatever corrective action is required, including cable replacement, to achieve a loss less than the calculated maximum. - 13.4.3 Test Result Documentation.
+Prepare a report showing all of the links tested in this project.
 For the portions installed in this project, show the equipment cabinets, splices, and pigtails.
 On each line representing a link, show the maximum allowable loss and the actual loss.
 The actual loss shall be the one measured after all corrective actions have been taken.
-Submit 5 copies of this diagram to the engineer, along with the calculations for the maximum allowable loss.
-Submit the diagrams and calculations in an electronic format acceptable to the engineer. - 3.14.4 Documentation.
+Submit an electronic copy of the report to the engineer, along with the calculations for the maximum allowable loss.
+Submit the report including calculations in an electronic format acceptable to the engineer. - 3.14.4 Documentation.
 Provide the engineer mark-ups of the plans, neat and legible, illustrating as-built versions of the splice and connection diagrams that are contained in the plans. - 3.14.5 Certifications.
-The fiber optic cable shall be factory certified to meet the requirements in this specification.
-In addition, the manufacturer shall certify that the fiber optic cable has a life expectancy of 20 years. - 3.14.6 Guarantee.
-All items covered by this specification shall carry a two-year manufacturer's warranty from the date of acceptance against any defects in workmanship or materials. - 3.14.7 To complete the requirements of this provision, the contractor shall have a maximum of twenty-four (24) hours per MoDOT Online Maintenance System work order created, if the work doesn't exceed the following: - 1000 LF of 24-Strand Single Mode Fiber Optic Cable - 1000 LF of 72-Strand Single Mode Fiber Optic Cable - 250 LF of 6-Strand Multi Mode Fiber Optic Cable - 500 LF of 18 SM / 6 MM Fiber Optic Cable - 96 EA of Fiber Optic Fusion Splice, Single Mode - 18 EA of Fiber Optic Fusion Splice, Multi-Mode - 2 EA of Fiber Optic Splice Enclosure - 96 EA of Fiber Optic Termination - 1 EA of Rack Mounted Interconnect Center
+New fiber optic cable shall be factory certified to meet the requirements in this specification.
+In addition, the manufacturer shall certify that the fiber optic cable has a life expectancy of 20 years. - 3.14.6 Work Orders To complete the requirements of this provision, the contractor shall have a maximum of twenty-four (24) hours per MoDOT Online Maintenance System work order created, if the work doesn't exceed the following:

+3.14.7.1 1000 LF of 24-Strand Single Mode Fiber Optic Cable 3.14.7.2 1000 LF of 72-Strand Single Mode Fiber Optic Cable 3.14.7.3 250 LF of 6-Strand Multi Mode Fiber Optic Cable 3.14.7.4 500 LF of 18 SM / 6 MM Fiber Optic Cable 3.14.7.5 96 EA of Fiber Optic Fusion Splice, Single Mode 3.14.7.6 18 EA of Fiber Optic Fusion Splice, Multi-Mode 3.14.7.7 2 EA of Fiber Optic Splice Enclosure 3.14.7.8 96 EA of Fiber Optic Termination 3.14.7.9 1 EA of Rack Mounted Interconnect Center 3 14 7 10 1 FA of Wall Mounted Interconnect Center